oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 This command permits to remove a resource from the database.

-The node must be in the state "Dead" (use *oarnodesetting* to do this) and then you can use this command to delete it.
+The node must be in the state "Dead" (use `oarnodesetting`_ to do this) and then you can use this command to delete it.

 *oaraccounting*
 ~~~~~~~~~~~~~~~

-This command permits to update the *accounting* table for jobs ended since the
+This command permits to update the `accounting`_ table for jobs ended since the
 last launch.

 *oarnotify*
 ~~~~~~~~~~~

-This command sends commands to the "Almighty" module.
+This command sends commands to the `Almighty`_ module.
 It is dedicated to developpers.

 You can use the "-v" option to show the OAR version.